 Not that this pair know anything beyond that and the number of games that've been seen through to the end could be counted on one hand-off.
 Rugby, of course, but if you could just explain that again?

-Benetton Rugby Treviso play in the , a professional, European, rugby union league comprising teams from Ireland, Scotland, Wales and Italy from which seven of the dozen qualify to play against the best of England and France in the with each nation always represented by at least one team irrespective of their final league position and an additional chance to qualify via a 4-team playoff regardless of that nation already being present making the whole process as complicated as that offside rule.
+Benetton Rugby Treviso play in the , a professional, European, rugby union league comprising teams from Ireland, Scotland, Wales and Italy from which seven of the dozen qualify to play against the best of England and France in the with each nation always represented by at least one team irrespective of their final league position and an additional chance to qualify via a four-team playoff regardless of that nation already being present making the whole process as complicated as that offside rule.
 Phew!

 This suits Treviso since, despite an annual second from bottom finish, the other Italian team always finishes below them.
 Treviso also provides most of the players for the Italian national squad in the where their main job is to supply everybody else with bonus points.